tomoko1T/Belly_Button_Biodiversity/README.md

 - Gauge chart displays the weekly washing frequency’s value of each volunteer's data when its ID is selected.

-HTML and bootstrap
-The dashboard is customized the
+The dashboard is customized using HTML and bootstrap.

 - Image is added in header section.